Go to Next Chapter -- Return to Contents/Index

 the trio saw other cats coming in and out of alleys, they agreed, after

-picking a likely corridor that had only a few derelicts idling inside, they
+After picking a likely corridor that had only a few derelicts idling

 “Well,”

-Sheldon looked over at Penny, “at least I've got female companionship.
-I'm bedded down with two women.”
+Sheldon looked over at Penny, “at least I’ve got female companionship.
+I’m bedded down with two babes!”

 Tanya,